sasabosnic/rgz/ref/rs.md

 CoffeeScript as well as promoting high-standard engineering and coding practices overall.
 Perhaps the simplest and clearest code I've seen anyone produce.
-It's always a pleasure working with other A players that inspire you to perform at your peak.
+It's always a pleasure working with other A&nbsp;players that inspire you to perform at your peak.

 You can find me on Twitter or email me any questions you might have about Roman's specific skills and experience.&#8221;